Engaging video education without scare tactics or judgment.

 The SSP is one of 4 case studies, showcasing new initiatives to help reduce demand in the Universities UK framework on addressing student drug use released in July 2024.

 Our modular programme lets students chose what they want to learn more about.
 Featuring engaging videos, that cover everything from a drug’s history, effects, uses and harms the course won’t bore, patronise or preach.
 The modules place the use of substances within the wider context of a person’s life, raising awareness of the risks associated with alcohol and other drugs use, and how to minimise these.
 The programme is fully evaluated with pre- and post-module multiple choice questions to demonstrate effective knowledge transfer.
 Our course covers a wide variety of topics ranging from drugs effect, the law, sexual assault and consent and how to look out for your mates.
-The 32 modules cover more than a dozen drug .

 Topics covered in the course